codescape/bitvunit/readme.md

 # BitvUnit [![Build Status](https://travis-ci.org/codescape/bitvunit.png?branch=master)](https://travis-ci.org/codescape/bitvunit)

-BitvUnit is an open source accessibility testing library that makes it easy to automate accessibility checking for pages and applications that run in a web browser.
+BitvUnit is an open source accessibility testing library that makes it easy to automate accessibility checking for pages and applications that run in your browser.
 Read more about it in the official documentation available at http://bitvunit.codescape.de!

 ## Getting started